 - Third Party Audit – We verify adherence to SIP’s strict Standards through third party documentation and onsite inspections.

 - Improvement – We annually update and regularly peer review the farming Standards as Best Management Practices evolve with new science, technology and research.

-The Sustainability in Practice (SIP) Certification program certifies that vineyards and wines meet a strict threshold for environmental and human resource protection.
+The Sustainability in Practice (SIP) Certified program certifies that vineyards and wines meet a strict threshold for environmental and human resource protection.
 The program relies on independent verification and inspection, is free from conflict of interest, and is 100% transparent with regards to the standards and rules.